trevormil/privatizing-blockchain-timestamps/README.md

 # Privatizing the Timing and Volume of Transactions for Blockchain Applications

+I apologize for the messy code.
+I am looking to clean it up in the near future.

 ```source runall.sh``` is the main script that should build and benchmark everything for the zkSNARK circuits.

 ```npx hardhat node``` must be run from the solidity_contracts folder for testing blockchain gas metrics.